NAIC Releases 2019–2020 Auto Insurance Database Report

-The National Association of Insurance Commissioners (NAIC) released the 2018 – 2019 Auto Insurance Database Report.
-The report provides information based on data through year-end for the years 2018 and 2019.
+The National Association of Insurance Commissioners (NAIC) has released the 2019–2020 Auto Insurance Database Report.
+The report provides information based on data through year-end for the years 2019 and 2020.
 The data is the most current compilation of automobile insurance costs throughout the United States.
+This is the first Auto Insurance Database Report released that includes data from after the pandemic began, which contributed to the decrease in written premium for 2020.

-Many factors affect a state's expenditures and premiums, including underwriting costs, driving locations, accident rates, traffic density, auto theft statistics, repair costs and state laws.
-There are also differences in state requirements for insurance coverage, limits and benefits.
+Many factors affect a state's expenditures and premiums, including underwriting costs, driving locations, accident rates, traffic density, auto theft statistics, repair costs, and state laws.
+There are also differences in state requirements for insurance coverage, limits, and benefits.
 These variances make direct state-by-state comparisons difficult.
-Data contained in the 2018/2019 report may differ from previous reports, as updated information from insurers is periodically obtained and included in the most recent report.
+Data contained in the 2019–2020 report may differ from previous reports, as updated information from insurers is periodically obtained and included in the most recent report.

 About the National Association of Insurance Commissioners